mrpozzi/mrpozzi.github.io/_drafts/2018-10-22-which-half.md

 In a "Last Click" world SEM marketing gets a large share of credit, also because users are likely to Google relevant keyword to be redirected to the site, which should be considered an organic (i.e. not incremental) purchase.

-To understand how ridicolous "Last Click" attribution is, imagine to be proposing to your significant other, and if it would be reasonable to believe that the ring is the sole contributor to their positive response.
+To understand how ridicolous "Last Click" attribution is, imagine to be proposing to your significant other, and if it would be reasonable to believe that the engagement ring is the sole contributor to their positive response.

 Fortunately statisticians have plenty of tricks up their sleeves and many experimental designs, dating back few centuries, can come to the rescue.